 Connect the conflict monitor or malfunction management unit to function as specified in Section 1104.03(b) 952.2(c).
 When the controller assembly becomes operational, and during initial turn-on, demonstrate that the conflict monitor, or malfunction management unit will cause transfer of the signals to flashing operation upon sensing all possible conflicting signal indications.
 Conduct the demonstration, as directed, in the presence of the Representative.
 The 30-day system test shall not begin until the conflict monitor or malfunction management unit is functioning properly.

 Utilize an independent testing facility within the geographical area of the District to conduct the controller bench test.
 Utilize time settings as indicated.
-Notify the District Traffic Engineer, in writing, of the dates, time and place of testing a minimum of two weeks in advance of the actual testing.
+Notify the District Traffic Engineer, in writing, of the dates, time, and place of testing a minimum of two weeks in advance of the actual testing.
 Conduct the bench test Monday through Friday except holidays.
 Conduct bench test with preemption equipment installed and fully working.
 Demonstrate simulated random inputs for detectors, interconnection, and preemption.

 Vehicular Detection Testing.
 In accordance with Section 956.3(a), provide field validation that the detector equipment is properly working.